 The company has turned to its highest revenue-generating products for the most growth potential.
 Even though P&G holds market-leading positions in several product categories, the company has been focusing resources on its roughly 40 best-selling brands.
 Best sellers are those that generate more than $500 million annually and represent some 85% of sales; brands that fall below this metric are typically sold off.
 Along with continuing to grow its core brands and categories through innovation, P&G is looking to build its business by catering to unserved and underserved consumers.
 The consumer products giant is following what it calls a purpose-driven business strategy: more consumers, more parts of the world, more completely.
-In addition, P&G -- for a fifth consecutive year -- invested about $2 billion in research and development in fiscal 2012.
+In addition, P&G -- for a fifth consecutive year -- invested about $2 billion in research and development.
 As part of its strategy, it's also focused on expanding high-margin businesses that are fast-growing and have potential for being global leaders.

-Mergers & Acquisitions
+Mergers and Acquisitions

 P&G, which has slowed its M&A activity during the past year, makes select acquisitions to serve its strategy.
 To boost its largest business segment, the consumer products giant bought Sara Lee's European air-freshener business Ambi Pur in 2010 for €320 million ($470 million).
 Ambi Pur products include plug-in and stand-by air fresheners, aerosol sprays, and toilet cleaners.
 With Ambi Pur's presence in more than 80 countries, the deal helps P&G extend its global presence.
 P&G also acquired Natura Pet Products, a California-based maker of holistic and natural pet foods, in 2010.
 Its pet foods, marketed under the Evo, Healthwise, Innova, and Karma brands, are primarily sold through specialty pet stores and veterinarian offices in the US and Canada.
 Adding Natura strengthens P&G's lineup of holistic and natural pet food products, as well as complements its Iams and Eukanuba brands.
 To further invest in its men's products portfolio established through its Gillette acquisition, P&G purchased The Art of Shaving, a high-end brand of men's shaving and skin care products, and Zirh men's skincare and shaving products.